kean/articles/2020-01-16-swiftui-data-flow.markdown

 ## @State

-When you fill that creating an `ObservableObject` is a bit too much for your use case, there is another tool called [`@State`]((https://developer.apple.com/documentation/swiftui/state)).
+When you feel that creating an `ObservableObject` is a bit too much for your use case, there is another tool called [`@State`]((https://developer.apple.com/documentation/swiftui/state)).

 > SwiftUI automatically manages the storage for your state properties.
 When the state value changes, the view invalidates its appearance and recomputes the body.
 >